Saturn Cafe: History

 In February 1996, former employees Sarah Smith, Annie Schuessler, and Tristan Nathe re-opened the Saturn Cafe with a unionized kitchen, newly simplified interior design, and table service, which the former incarnation of the restaurant did not feature.
 On January 1, 1999, the Saturn was damaged by a fire that caused approximately $50,000 in damage and forced the restaurant to close for a month.
 In February 1999, the owners of the Saturn Cafe signed a lease for a location on Pacific Avenue with 3,600 sqft of space that was formerly occupied by a Boston Market location.
 After delays in March caused by issues with insurance coverage between the Saturn and Cal-Farm Insurance Company, co-owners Tristan Nathe and Abigail Andromacha finally opened the restaurant's new location as a retro-themed 24-hour diner on Pacific Avenue in September 1999.

 In March 2001, the Saturn Cafe ended its 24-hour service due to increasing electricity and employee costs, although it remained open until 2:30 am on weekdays and 3:30 am on weekends.
 In 2003, the Saturn, which already had established a strong anti-war stance, relabeled its French fries as "Impeach Bush Fries" in response to the United States House of Representatives cafeteria's decision to rename its fries as "Freedom fries".

 In addition to its Santa Cruz location, the Saturn Cafe expanded to Berkeley, California; the Berkeley location, just west of the UC Berkeley campus, was opened in 2009.
 In 2017, as the City of Berkeley considered banning plastic drinking straws for environmental reasons (they contribute to pollution of San Francisco Bay and the Earth's oceans), the Saturn began using thick paper straws that are biodegradable.
-The Berkeley located closed in July 2019 due to staffing shortages.
+The Berkeley location closed in July 2019 due to staffing shortages.
 The Saturn Cafe opened a location in Northeast Los Angeles in 2020.

 The owners of the Saturn Cafe announced in April 2021 that the Santa Cruz location would not be reopening as a result of the COVID-19 pandemic.
 In February 2022, the Saturn Cafe returned to the Bay Area with a new location in Oakland.
 Located at Longfellow Food Hall at 5325 Adeline Street, it offers both delivery and take-out options.